Mass Times & Confession

 - Tune in to 90.9 FM

-- Communion will now be distributed under the canopy after all weekend Masses
+- Holy Communion will be distributed under the canopy after all weekend Masses

 - After Mass is over, please wait in your car until the parking lot attendants direct you.
 When directed you will drive to the front of the canopy and exit your car to receive communion.
 Please do not pull up or exit your car until directed.